 First, it’s very cumbersome to listen to a menu instead of glancing through it.
 To test it out, ask a friend to read out a restaurant’s whole menu to you.
 Then try to remember which dish you’d like to order.
 You’ll find that once your friend went past 10 dishes, you would’ve already forgotten the first few ones.
 This makes it impossible to have a large menu on voice.

 Second, voice recognition (today in 2018) does not understand a lot of food names – especially ethnic food names.
 Imagine being in a loud bar and the waiter not being able to understand what you like to order.
-Or, he feels like he understood the order but then brings in a dish whose name rhymes with the one you were trying to order.
+Or, he feels like he has understood the order correctly but then brings in a dish whose name rhymes with the one you were trying to order.

 Say goodbye to survey forms by using Conversational AI as your Feedback mechanism.
 Take a look at our all-new Feedback Bot now 🚀

 On the other hand – if you send the images of a restaurant’s menu over chat, the user can take their time to weigh their options, and pick a dish more comfortably.